sidimansourjs/applepay-token/README.md

 Merchant ID is the data of the extension 1.2.840.113635.100.6.32, which is the merchant identifier field (OID 1.2.840.113635.100.6.32).
 This an id extension of the certificate it’s not your merchant identifier.

+In our working example, we parse the certificate with the x509 NPM package.

 ## Steps to decrypt payment data:
 1. Verify the signature as follows: